Hit and Run Accident Solicitors — Scotland

 Making a Claim

-Whether you were a driver, passenger, cyclist, pedestrian or motorcyclist involved in a road traffic accident, you may be eligible to claim compensation.
+Whether you were a driver, passenger, cyclist, pedestrian or motorcyclist involved in a car accident, you may be eligible to claim compensation.

 Seeking prompt legal advice from a hit-and-run solicitor can make a real difference, especially if the accident happened within the last three years.